 2022 Honda Pilot vs Kia Telluride

 There are four trims of the Telluride, a model that was first released not too long ago.
 The Telluride has become quite popular in a short amount of time because of its practicality, value, and performance.
 Honda makes seven trims of the Pilot.
 The Pilot has undergone some changes over its long tenure in the market, and the 2022 model year is impressive in many ways.

 The engine on the Telluride is slightly larger, having a displacement of 3.8 liters.
 It can make 291 horsepower and 262 pound-feet of torque.
-It works together with an electronically controlled eight-speed automatic transmission, and the Sportmatic sports shifter can give drivers more control over shifting.
+It works along with an electronically controlled eight-speed automatic transmission, and the Sportmatic sports shifter can give drivers more control over shifting.

 Since the power difference isn't that substantial between these models, it makes sense that they can tow the same weight.
 They both have towing capacities of 5,000 pounds if they've been set up with the proper equipment.
 This is good news for anyone who may occasionally haul work equipment or other cargo with them.